BastilleBSD/bastille/docs/chapters/networking.rst

 Bastille supports VLANs to some extent when creating jails.
 When creating a jail, use the ``--vlan ID`` options to specify a VLAN ID for your jail.
 This will set the proper variables inside the jails `rc.conf` to add the jail to the specified VLAN.
+Using this method the bridge for the jail must carry tagged VLAN packets, e.g. you can bridge a VLAN trunk to the jail and in the jail you then can access all VLANs.
+But be careful: This may have security implications.

-You cannot use the ``-V`` options with interfaces that have dots (.) in the name, which is the standard way of naming a VLAN interface.
+You cannot use the ``-V``/``--vnet`` options with interfaces that have dots (.) in the name, which is the standard way of naming a VLAN interface.
 This is due to the limitations of the JIB script that Bastille uses to manage VNET jails.

-You can however use ``-B`` with VLAN interfaces (even with dots in the name).
+You can however use ``-B``/``--bridge`` with VLAN interfaces (even with dots in the name).
+Using this method you create bridge interfaces in ``rc.conf`` and only add VLANs, that are needed for the jail.
+The jail only has access to this VLAN then and not to the whole trunk.
 Below is an ``rc.conf`` snippet that was provided by a user who has such a configuration.

 .. code-block:: shell

-  # rename ethernet interfaces
+  # rename ethernet interfaces (optional)
   ifconfig_igb1_name="eth1"
   ifconfig_eth1_descr="vm/jail ethernet interface"